EconovoOdoo/modulos-econovo/econovo_draft_mto_mo/DECISION_MATRIX.md

 1. ❌ Module not fully loaded/restarted
 2. ❌ Configuration not saved correctly
 3. ❌ Source type detection failing (detecting as MTS instead of MTO)
+4. ❌ User propagation not working (check logs for "Using original user")
-4. ❌ Another module overriding `_run_manufacture` with higher priority
+5. ❌ Another module overriding `_run_manufacture` with higher priority

 ---